ppy/osu-wiki/wiki/Tournaments/MWC/2023_4K/en.md

    - Round of 16 and Quarterfinals: 15 beatmaps
    - Semifinals and Finals and Grand Finals: 17 beatmaps
 4. Each mappool has one tiebreaker, except for the Qualifiers.
-5. Possible mod choices for the FreeMod bracket are NoFail, Hidden, FadeIn, Flashlight, and Mirror.
+5. Possible mod choices for the Free Mod bracket are No Fail, Hidden, Fade In, Flashlight, and Mirror.
 6. Failed scores will be counted.
 To that end, the [No Fail](/wiki/Gameplay/Game_modifier/No_Fail) mod will be enforced on every beatmap.
    - Teams that purposefully disregard this instruction and team fail as a result will lose said game.
-7. The tiebreaker will be played under FreeMod conditions, but players will be exempt from the mod requirement.
+7. The tiebreaker will be played under Free Mod conditions, but players will be exempt from the mod requirement.

 ### Scheduling instructions

 1. Each stage will be held on **a single weekend**.
-2. Matches in Qualifiers will be held during specific time slots proposed by the tournament managers.
+2. Matches in the Qualifiers will be held during specific time slots proposed by the tournament managers.
 Each team may to choose a time slot in which they want to play.
    - **A team that does not pick a time slot by August 10, 2023 (23:59 UTC) will be considered disqualified.**
 3. All bracket stages will be held between Saturday 00:00 and Sunday 19:00 UTC.
 4. Match scheduling will be handled by the tournament managers.
 Schedules will be released on the Sunday before the first matches of the stage.
 The tournament managers will try to create the schedule to respect the participants' time zones.
    - In the Quarterfinals and subsequent stages, team captains may inform tournament managers if they expect a specific time slot to be unavailable in the following week.
-5. **Reschedules will only be considered if both teams agree to a time and communicate it to the tournament managers, before Wednesday 23:59 UTC of the week the match is to take place on.**
+5. **Reschedules will only be considered if both teams agree to a time and communicate it to the tournament managers, before Wednesday 23:59 UTC of the week when the match is to take place.**
    - Matches may not be scheduled to any time beyond **Sunday, 19:00 UTC** of the week they are to be played at.
    - **Do not ask for a reschedule unless it is absolutely necessary.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.